michael-099/Traveling-Ethiopia-Problem-II/README.md

 Questions
 1. Consider Figure 1 (A generic state space graph for traveling Ethiopia search problem) to solve  the following problems.

-1.1 Convert Figure 1, a State space graph for traveling Ethiopia search problem, into some  sort of manageable data structure such as, stack or queue.
+1.1 Convert Figure 1, a State space graph for traveling Ethiopia search problem, into some  sort of manageable data structure.

 1.2 Write a class that takes the converted state space graph, initial state, goal state and a  search strategy and return the corresponding solution/path according to the given strategy.
 Please consider only breadth-first search and depth-first search strategies for this question.